hbmep/rat-mapping/README.md

 Electrode position, size, and orientation determine efficacy of cervical epidural stimulation to recruit forelimb muscles in rats
 =====

-This repository has code to reproduce results in the paper `Electrode position, size, and orientation determine efficacy of cervical epidural stimulation to recruit forelimb muscles in rats <https://doi.org/10.1101/2025.09.05.674051>`_.
+This repository has code to reproduce results in the manuscript [Electrode position, size, and orientation determine efficacy of cervical epidural stimulation to recruit forelimb muscles in rats](https://arxiv.org/abs/2407.08709).

-It uses the `hbmep v0.7.0 <https://github.com/hbmep/hbmep>`_.
-See `pyproject.toml <https://github.com/hbmep/rat-mapping/blob/main/pyproject.toml>`_ for dependencies.
+It uses the [hbmep v0.7.0](https://github.com/hbmep/hbmep).
+See [pyproject.toml](https://github.com/hbmep/rat-mapping/blob/main/pyproject.toml) for dependencies.

 Installation
 ---------------